universal-ctags/ctags/docs/optlib.rst

 constrain generating tags to only certain cases, or to grab multiple substrings to generate the tag name.

-Universal Ctags has two ways to accomplish this: multi-line regex options, and an experimental multi-table regex options described later.
+Universal Ctags has two ways to accomplish this: *multi-line regex options*, and an experimental *multi-table regex options* described later.

 The newly introduced ``--mline-regex-<LANG>`` is similar to ``--regex-<LANG>`` except the pattern is applied to the whole file's contents, not line by line.